 Aside from being potent, Critical Kush is also somewhat easy to grow and it has massive yields which come from very thick buds.

-Grandaddy Purple is one the most popular pure-indica strains.
+Grandaddy Purple is one of the most popular pure-Indica strains.
 It has a somewhat grape and berry flavor, which is where it gets the second part of its name.

 American Grandaddy Purple tested for over 20% THC contents several times, and several times just below, so the average came at a decent 17.5%.